async-labs/drizzle/README.md

 - Settings for individual pages.
 - Footer bar and in-site links.
 - Mailgun and Mailchimp integration.
 - Set up a custom welcome email to new signups.
-Send email notifications to any group of users.
+- Send email notifications to any group of users.
+- Send a custom email to individual user.
+- Send a custom email to group of users.
+- Group users by stage in sales funnel.
 - Set up single payments.
 - Set up monthly subscriptions.
 - Set up a Free Trial offer for subscriptions.